Security

 Step 2.
 Move suspicious applications to Trash

-Check the download folder
+4. Check the Downloads folder

-Whenever you search for malware on Mac, you should check your downloads folder.
+Whenever you search for malware on Mac, you should check your Downloads folder.
 If you’ve been tricked into downloading something malicious, there’s a good chance you’ll see it there.

 Simply follow these steps to check your Mac’s downloads for malware:

-1. Open a new Finder window, and select Downloads from the sidebar
+1. Open a new Finder window, and select Downloads from the sidebar.

 2. Look through your downloads for anything that you don’t recognize or don’t recall downloading.
-Right-click it, and select Move to Trash / Move to Bin
+Right-click it, and select Move to Trash / Move to Bin.

 3. Right-click your trash/bin, and select Empty Trash / Empty Bin.